SilenusTA/StreamRoller/extensions/youtube/README.md

 note: the cookies are large multiline section blocks.
 [More detailed description with pictures](https://github.com/patrickkfkan/Volumio-YouTube.js/wiki/How-to-obtain-Cookie)
 ## Triggers/actions

-Triggers and actions should be autoupdated from the apidocs automatic doc generator.
+Triggers and actions below are updated when the automatic document generation system is run and only contain triggers actions releating to this specific extension.

-Table last updated: *Tue, 04 Mar 2025 03:51:52 GMT*
+Table last updated: *Tue, 04 Mar 2025 04:44:09 GMT*

 ### Triggers